abouchard-ds/HarvardX_PH125/README.md

 7. Algorithmic Fairness
 8. Societal Consequences
 9. Code of Ethics
-   - **Do not surprise** (the data subject should not be suprised by your analytics the way your algorithm works, etc.)
+   - **Do not surprise** (the data subject should not be suprised by your analytics the way your algorithm works, the data collected, the usage of the data, etc.)
    - **Own the outcomes** (think about and look for undesirable consequences and correct them. don't just offload to society and put it in fine print in user agreement)
    - Need a simple code that always work
    - Need to define limits before going too far